uswitch/vault-webhook/README.md

   role: readonly
 ```

-The webhook expects there to be a volume called `vault-template` already there, this volume should be a configmap and the configmap should contain a file called `database-role.tmpl` e.g `test-readonly.tmpl` which will be used for templating your credentials.
+The webhook expects there to be a volume called `vault-template` already there, this volume should be a configmap and the configmap should contain a file called `database-role` e.g `mydb-readonly` which will be used for templating your credentials.
 It will output the credentials to a file called `database-role` in the `vault-creds` volume.

 Example Deployment: